cloud-elements/devportal/docs/guides/event-management/provisioning-apis.md

 }
 ```

-If your element supports polling, you would need to provide additional
+If the element supports polling additional
-configuration values to enable it: see the "Polling Configuration"
+configuration values will need to be provided to receive events: see the [Polling Configuration](polling.html)
-section below for details.
+section of the Event Management Guide.

 If this JSON was saved in a file named `instance.json`, then we could
 make the following cURL command to create an instance: